II Samuel 10:1-19

 God has forces to send against any who defy Him.
 He is not intimidated by any enemy.
 Isaiah 5:19 says, “to those who say, ‘Let God hurry; let him hasten his work so we may see it.
 The plan of the Holy One of Israel—let it approach, let it come into view, so we may know it.’”
 If we could comprehend God’s wisdom and power, we could understand His confidence.
 He laughs at His enemies—those who dare try to oppose Him.
 How futile are their efforts.
 Psalm 2:1-4 says, “Why do the nations conspire and the peoples plot in vain?
 The kings of the earth rise up and the rulers band together against the Lord and against his anointed, saying, ‘Let us break their chains and throw off their shackles.’
 The One enthroned in heaven laughs; the Lord scoffs at them.”

-In preparation for the battle, two groups were formed; the Ammonites, their own army, gathered near the city gate and the Syrians, and the hired army, was in the open field.
+In preparation for the battle, two groups were formed; the Ammonites, their own army, gathered near the city gate and the Syrians, and the hired army, were in the open field.
 The Syrians were to charge the forces of Israel in the flank or rear, while the Ammonites charged them in the front.
 Verse 8 says, “The Ammonites came out and drew up in battle formation at the entrance of their city gate, while the Arameans of Zobah and Rehob and the men of Tob and Maakah were by themselves in the open country.
 Seeing this, Joab, a wise general, accordingly divided his forces.
 The Ammonites had made their preparations and now Joab made his own.
 He had recently (I Sam 8) fought with the Syrians so he knew the situation.
 “He selected some of the best troops in Israel and deployed them against the Arameans.
-He put the rest of the men under the command of Abishai his brother and deployed them against the Ammonites” (9-10).
+He put the rest of the men under the command of Abishai his brother and deployed them against the Ammonites” (vs 9-10).
 The choicest men he took under his own command, to fight the Syrians, whom apparently he thought to be the better soldiers, and, being hired men, better versed in the arts of war.
 The rest of the forces he put under the command of Abishai his brother, to engage the Ammonites.

 Joab’s brave tactical speech before the battle describes the plan so that the dividing of the enemy forces could be used to his own advantage rather than for it to become a disadvantage to himself.
 Whichever of the enemies proved to be the stronger, Israeli troops would be moved to assist in that part of the battle.
-Verse 11 says, “Joab said, “If the Arameans are too strong for me, then you are to come to my rescue; but if the Ammonites are too strong for you, then I will come to rescue you.”
+Verse 11 says, "Joab said, 'If the Arameans are too strong for me, then you are to come to my rescue; but if the Ammonites are too strong for you, then I will come to rescue you.'"
 This was a good strategy and proved to be effective.

-For our purposes as Christian leaders today in understanding spiritual matters, teamwork in the Lord’s work and the need for cooperation between different parts of God’s God’s army, could this not be a lesson regarding mutual helpfulness as a brotherly duty?
+For our purposes as Christian leaders today in understanding spiritual matters, teamwork in the Lord’s work and the need for cooperation between different parts of God’s army, could this not be a lesson regarding mutual helpfulness as a brotherly duty?
 Are there not times in church work, missions, Christian education, evangelism and church administration when one part of the Christian army is winning and should be willing to come to the aid of that part of the army that may seem to be overpowered at the time?
 The strong must strengthen, assist and help the weak.
 Those that through grace are conquerors over a particular temptation, must counsel, comfort, and pray for, those that are tempted.
 Jesus said to Peter, “But I have prayed for you, Simon, that your faith may not fail.
 And when you have turned back, strengthen your brothers.”
 (Lk 22:32) And 1 Cor.
-12:21says, “The eye cannot say to the hand, ‘I don’t need you!’
+12:21 says, “The eye cannot say to the hand, ‘I don’t need you!’
 And the head cannot say to the feet, ‘I don’t need you!’”
 Our gifts, callings, positions and ranks may differ but we are still one army.

 Joab’s charge to the troops showed courage and wisdom, “Be strong, and let us fight bravely for our people and the cities of our God.
 The Lord will do what is good in his sight” (12).
 This challenge was not for pay, preferment, honor or fame, but for “our people” and for the “cities of our God,” for the public safety and welfare.
 In our case, we wrestle in prayer, fight the good fight of faith and do our best for God for the sake of the whole body of Christ in the world.
 We want to do well for the common good, not necessarily for our own personal individual benefit.